HUNGER, STARVATION & DEATH

 PLEASE USE OUR A-Z TO NAVIGATE THIS SITE

 GLOBAL WARMING - "Climate change is increasing the frequency of climate-related disasters, creating greater risks of hunger and the breakdown of food systems.
 The World Food Programme is working with governments, international partners, researchers and local communities to analyse and understand the impacts of climate change.
 Through programmes, innovations, policy and technical support we are helping those most at risk to become climate resilient and food secure."

-EASTBOURNE - An example of a beach that is no longer used by fishermen is Eastbourne where there is an extant Fisherman's Agreement, but where it appears that the present system is not working.
-These fishermen now work mainly from Sovereign Harbour where berthing fees add cost to fish and where waning fish supplies mean imports and aquaculture - making a nonsense of traditional values.
+EASTBOURNE - An example of a beach that is only used by a small number of fishermen is Eastbourne where there is an extant Fisherman's Agreement, but where it appears that the present system is not working.
+Most local fishermen are now work mainly from Sovereign Harbour where berthing fees add cost to fish and where waning fish supplies mean imports and aquaculture - making a nonsense of traditional values.